Floorp-Projects/Floorp/dom/docs/Fission.rst

     Cross Process Object Wrappers (CPOWs) cannot be sent over JSWindowActors.

 .. note::
-    Notably absent is ``sendSyncMessage`` or ``sendRPCMessage``.
+    Notably absent is ``sendSyncMessage``.
 Sync IPC is not supported on JSWindowActors, and code which needs to send sync messages should be modified to use async messages, or must send them over the per-process message manager.

 ``sendQuery``
 `````````````